diezcami/admu-notes/[CS123] Introduction to Software Engineering/Midterm Summary.md

   * Definition/Analysis: Planning, Requirements, Design
   * Development: Coding, Testing
   * Maintenance: Bug fixes, Updates (Perfect/Adaptive), Change Requirements => Retire
-* **Waterfall Life Cycle Model**:
-  * Requirements: Explore the concept, get client requirements
-  * Analysis: "What is the product supposed to do?"
-(Specification Document, Project Management Plan)
-  * Design: "How the product does it" (Architectural design)
-  * Implementation: Coding, Integration, Testing
-  * Maintenance: Corrective (Bugs), Perfective (Performance/Functionality), Adaptive (Environment)
-  * Retirement
 * **Relative Costs**: The earlier we detect and correct a fault, the less it costs us
   * Coding: 1/6
   * Analysis&Design: 1/3